readium/architecture/proposals/000-search-service.md

 A plain search can be an expensive operation.
 To keep the resource usage under control, the search results are paginated thanks to the **search iterator**.
 You can move forward in the pages with the `next()` function, which returns a `LocatorCollection` object.

 One of the usual ways to present the results is as a scrollable list of occurrences.
-You can use `next()` to implement the *infinite scroll* pattern by loading the next page of results when the user reaches the end of the list.
+You can use `next()` to implement the *infinite scroll* pattern by loading the next page of results when the user reaches the end of the scroll view.

 After reaching the end of the publication, any subsequent call to `next()` will return `null`.

 #### Number of Items per Page

 You don't have any control over the number of items returned in a page.
 This depends on the implementation of the Search Service used.
-For example, a full-text search might return a constant number of locators per page, while a plain crawling search might return one full page per publication resource.
+For example, a full-text search might return a constant number of locators per page, while a plain crawling search could return one page per publication resource.

 ### Terminating a Search